On the Linear Convergence of Policy Gradient under Hadamard Parameterization: Discussion

 \section{Discussion}

-In this paper, we introduce the Hadamard parametrization into the policy gradient algorithm and the global linear convergence of the algorithm is established in the tabular setting provided the exact gradient can be accessed.
-Compared with the existing convergence results of the PG and NPG methods, it does not require entropy regularization and adaptive step sizes to achieve linear convergence.
-For future work, it is interesting to study the convergence of the algorithm in the function approximation setting as well as in random sampling setting.
-Additionally, it is shown that the algorithm is equivalent to an algorithm based on the normalized Hadamard parameterization that does not require spherical projection, which makes it flexible to use function approximation.
-Thus we would also like to investigate the performance of the algorithm or the parameterization in solving real RL applications.
+In this paper, we consider Hadamard parameterization in policy gradient and the local linear convergence of Hadamard PG is established in the tabular setting provided the exact gradient can be accessed.
+For future work, \kw{we would like to see whether the analysis can be extended to a broader range of step sizes.} In addition, it is interesting to study the convergence of the algorithm in the function approximation setting as well as in random sampling setting. \kw{Moreover, it is likely to accelerate the algorithm using the idea of natural gradient and meanwhile establish the convergence of the corresponding algorithm. }